Mental health cases

 ACAT can receive a referral from the ACT Supreme Court or the ACT Magistrates Court to determine whether a person has a mental impairment as defined in the Criminal Code 2002, or for the purpose of making a mental health order.

 There are circumstances where a person may be detained without a full mental health assessment.
 The Mental Health Act 2015 describes this as emergency detention, and it includes apprehension, assessment and treatment.
-Emergency detention is authorised by a doctor at a mental health facility for no longer than three days.
+Emergency detention is authorised by a doctor at a mental health facility, a paramedic or police officer for no longer than three days.

 During the three day period of detention, the Chief Psychiatrist (or their delegate) may apply to ACAT for an extension of the period of detention for a maximum of a further 11 days.